Second Hungarian Republic: Soviet control

 In elections held in November 1945, the Independent Smallholders' Party won 57% of the vote.
-The Hungarian Communist Party, now under the leadership of Mátyás Rákosi and Ernő Gerő, two veterans from the Hungarian Soviet Republic of 1919, received support from only 17% of the population.
+The Hungarian Communist Party, now under the leadership of Mátyás Rákosi and Ernő Gerő, two veterans from the Hungarian Soviet Republic of 1919, won 17% of the vote making them the largest opposition party.
 The Soviet commander in Hungary, Marshal Kliment Voroshilov, refused to allow the Smallholders Party to form a government.
 Instead Voroshilov established a coalition government with the communists holding some of the key posts.
 Under Parliament, the leader of the Smallholders, Zoltán Tildy, was named president and Ferenc Nagy prime minister in February 1946.
 Mátyás Rákosi became deputy prime minister.

 László Rajk became minister of the interior and in this post established the security police (ÁVO).
 In February 1947 the police began arresting leaders of the Smallholders Party and the National Peasant Party.
-It also pressured both parties to expel those members who weren't willing to do the Communists' bidding as "fascists."
+It also pressured both parties to expel those members who weren't willing to support the Communist's Program as "fascists."
 Several prominent figures in both parties escaped abroad.
 Later, Rákosi boasted that he had dealt with his partners in the government, one by one, "cutting them off like slices of salami."

-By 1947, the power of the other parties in the coalition had been reduced in favour of the Communists, and they became the largest single party in elections held that year.
+By 1947, the power of the other parties in the coalition had been reduced in favour of the Communists, and they became the largest party in elections held that year with 22% of the vote.
 The Communists were the dominant partners in the coalition People's Independence Front government.
 Nagy was replaced as prime minister by the more pliable Lajos Dinnyés.